 - Preeclampsia: The sudden reappearance of nausea and vomiting midway through pregnancy may be associated with hypertension and preeclampsia.
 Inform your healthcare provider about any concerning symptoms (4).
 According to the American Heart Association (AHA), preeclampsia affects 5 to 7% of pregnant women globally and accounts for 70,000 maternal and 500,000 fetal mortalities annually.
 In the US, preeclampsia is a prominent cause of maternal mortality, severe morbidity, ICU admissions, cesarean deliveries, and premature births.

 - HELLP syndrome: HELLP syndrome stands for the following blood and liver problems (5).

 - H – Hemolysis (It is the breakdown of the red blood cells)

 - EL – Elevated liver enzymes (It can be a sign of liver problems)

 - LP – Low platelet count (It can lead to serious bleeding)

 Nausea and throwing up (that gets worse) are the common symptoms of HELLP syndrome.

-- Acute fatty liver of pregnancy: Acute fatty liver of pregnancy (AFLP) is a rare but serious problem in pregnancy.
+- Acute fatty liver of pregnancy: Acute fatty liver of pregnancy (AFLP) is a rare but serious problem.
 The exact cause of AFLP is unknown.
-However, it starts late in the third trimester of pregnancy and can cause nausea and vomiting (5).
+However, it starts late in the third trimester of pregnancy and can cause nausea and vomiting (6).

 Ways To Prevent Nausea In The Third Trimester